fbubbar/sci1-t2/report/main.typ

 ) <pendulum_data>
 #v(1em)

-#ind Using these moments of inertia, we were able to determine the angular momentum of the racquet from the gyroscopic data.
-The data show that angular momentum decreased very slowly over time, as shown in @angular_momentum_decay.
-Some bumps are visible coinciding with the extrema of $omega_1$ and $omega_3$.
-We calculated the average net torque for each trial and in every case it was a small negative value, as shown in @torque_histogram.

-#figure(
-  image("figs/trial_14.svg", height: 44%),
-  caption: short-caption(
-    [Example of angular momentum decay],
-    [The magnitude of angular momentum was roughly constant but decayed slowly over time.]
-  )
-) <angular_momentum_decay>

-#figure(
-  image("figs/avg_net_torques.svg", height: 44%),
-  caption: short-caption(
-    [Average net torques on the racquet],
-    [The average net torque experienced by the racquet-phone system. \ In all cases this value was small and negative.
-The mean value was $unit("TODO", N/**/space.narrow/**/m)$.]
-  )
-) <torque_histogram>

-== The Period of Motion

-#ind We compared the empirical period of unstable motion to that predicted by a Fourier analysis of the simulation using the same initial conditions.
-Excepting a few outliers, the relative error was consistently less than 20% using this method, as depicted in @period_error.

-The predicted inverse relationship $T = a\/(omega_0 + b) + c$ between the period and initial angular speed was tested on the data after filtering for initial conditions close to $vbu(r_2)$-rotation.
-The parameters $a$, $b$, and $c$ have been introduced to scale and translate the inverse relationship as needed.
-The results of the fit are shown in @model_fit.
-The best-fit model parameters are #box[$a = 11.85$], #box[$b = unit(2.30, s^(-1))$], and #box[$c = unit(0.047, s)$], and the model is a good fit with $chi^2 = 1.08$ on the 90 filtered trials.
-[TODO: determine $p$-value?]
-[TODO: comment on data points with infinite uncertainty?]

-#figure(
-  image("figs/period_error.svg", width: 80%),
-  caption: short-caption(
-    [Relative error in the numerical period prediction], [Using the numerical simulation to predict the period of unstable motion from $vbu(omega_0)$ resulted in relative errors consistently below 20%.
-In a few cases, however, the error was very large.]
-  )
-) <period_error>

-#figure(
-  [
-    #grid(
-      columns: 1,
-      row-gutter: -0.4em,
-      image("figs/model.svg", height: 47%),
-      image("figs/residuals.svg", height: 47%)
-    )
-    #v(0.5em)
-  ],
-  caption: short-caption(
-    [Modelling the period from the initial angular momentum], [The filtered period data were fitted against the initial angular velocity \ using a three-parameter inverse model, as shown in the legend.
-The residuals \ appear random and the model is a good fit with $chi^2 = 1.08$.]
-  )
-) <model_fit>

-#pagebreak(weak: true)
-= Discussion

-#ind We found that a numerical simulation using Euler's rotation equations very closely matched the empirical gyroscopic data for intermediate axis throws given the same initial conditions.
-The numerical simulation also predicted the period of the unstable motion relatively well, as shown in @period_error.
-However, [TODO: explain outliers].
-Based on testing with the numerical simulation, we predicted that the period of unstable motion would be inversely related to the initial angular speed.
-Based on 90 trials of tennis racquet throws, a three-parameter inverse model was found to be a good fit for our data.

-We also measured the moments of inertia of the racquet-phone system. #cite(<taraborrelli_recommendations_2019>, form: "prose") report values on the same order of magnitude for a tennis racquet alone, although it is difficult to compare further because the addition of the phone nearly doubles the mass of the system.
+#cite(<taraborrelli_recommendations_2019>, form: "prose") report values on the same order of magnitude for a tennis racquet alone, although it is difficult to compare any further because the addition of the phone nearly doubles the mass of the system.
 From @pendulum_data it is apparent that uncertainty using the torsional pendulum method was significantly lower than that of the physical pendulum method.
 Although the errors involved in physical pendulum period are low, the parallel axis theorem requires a subtraction which substantially increases the relative uncertainty.
-Unfortunately, it was not feasible to construct a unifilar torsional pendulum for the primary and secondary axis measurements, but future moment of inertia estimates could improve measurement uncertainty by using a trifilar pendulum.
+Unfortunately, it was not feasible to construct a unifilar torsional pendulum for the primary and intermediate axis measurements, but future moment of inertia estimates could improve measurement uncertainty by using a trifilar pendulum.

-It is worth noting that the measured primary and secondary moments of inertia were very similar.
-Even so, we still clearly observed the unstable motion in almost every racquet toss.
-This indicates that our moments were sufficiently different for the racquet to behave as asymmetric top.
-The nature of the threshold between asymmetric and symmetric top behaviour is unclear to us and remains a topic for future investigation.

-Using these moments of inertia, we investigated the conservation of angular momentum in the context of intermediate axis rotations.
-As shown in @period_error, the net change in angular momentum was always negative and quite small compared to the initial angular momentum.
-Our model assumed that the racquet was rotating freely, but clearly there were measurable effects due to external torque.
-In the air, the racquet was only subject to gravitational and air drag forces.
-Gravity acts on the racquet's centre of mass and therefore does not exert a torque.
-However, the drag force does exert a torque because the racquet's aerial cross-section is asymmetric.
-This is consistent with the fact that the measured torque was always small and negative, since the drag moment always opposes the direction of angular velocity.
-Given the small size of these effects, we do not think the model accuracy was significantly impacted by the effect of air drag.

-Whereas we studied only effects in the frame of the rotating body, analysis of the motion in a stationary frame involves the use of Euler angles @ashbaugh_twisting_1991.
-In this context, the unstable period is not well-defined because the direction and magnitude of $vbu(L)$ are both conserved.
-Given these differences, further research can be done to establish correspondence between our results and their significance in the stationary frame.

-Intermediate axis phenomena are not just curious examples; they have important implications in rocketry, where millions of dollars have been wasted on satellites that began to rotate unstably in space @muller_bizarre_2019.
-An understanding of these dynamics is also fundamental to predict the behaviour of certain asteroids and moons in the solar system @harris_tumbling_1994.
-We hope that our research has shed some light on these applications, too.

-= Conclusion

-#ind We compared numerical predictions from Euler's rotation equations to empirical gyroscope data for the rotation of an asymmetric top about its intermediate axis.
-The data indicate that the model is a good fit.
-Using measured moments of inertia, we verified that angular momentum is conserved except for small measurable effects due to external drag moments.
-The numerical model consistently predicted the period of unstable motion within 20% and further analysis revealed an inverse relationship ($chi^2 = 1.08$, $p = "TODO"$) between the unstable period and initial angular speed in the body frame.
-We also provided an intuitive explanation of the intermediate axis theorem using only basic physical principles and geometry to convey the origin of this effect to introductory physics students.

-#pagebreak()
-= Acknowledgements

-We appreciate the help of all those who proofread the initial drafts of the paper, including Jack Honeyman, Keanu Chan, and [TODO].
-We are indebted to Keanu Chan for suggesting the use of zip-ties, which saved a lot of time collecting data.
-Lastly, we are grateful to Brian Marcus for his mentorship and support with this project.

-#v(2em)
-= Materials

-All data, source code, and other materials used for this project are available from https://github.com/fbubbar/sci1-t2.
-[TODO: clean up + open source repo before final submission]

-#v(2em)
-#bibliography("works.bib", style: "american-psychological-association", title: "Reference List")

-#pagebreak()
-= Appendix: Supplemental Figures <appendix>

-#grid(
-  columns: 2,
-  column-gutter: 1em,
-  [#figure(
-    image("figs/physical_pendulum.jpg"),
-    caption: short-caption(
-      [Image of the physical pendulum setup],
-      [Image of the physical pendulum setup.]
-    )
-  ) <physical_pendulum_setup>],
-  [#figure(
-    box(height: 40%)[TODO: torsional pendulum],
-    caption: short-caption(
-      [Image of the torsional pendulum setup],
-      [Image of the torsional pendulum setup.]
-    )
-  ) <torsional_pendulum_setup>],
-)